mastoffel/inbreedR/README.md

 -   Quantifying variance in inbreeding through estimation of identitiy disequilibria (g2), heterozygosity-heterozygosity correlations (HHC) and variance in standardized multilocus heterozygosity (sMLH)

--   Calculating g2 for large SNP datasets.
+-   Calculating g2 for small and large SNP datasets.
 The use of `data.table` and parallelization speed up bootstrapping and permutation tests

 -   Estimating central parameters within HFC theory, such as the influence of inbreeding on heterozygosity and fitness, and their confidence intervals.